danielrueckert/website_source/content/theses/JohannesPaetzold/master_thesis_topo/index.md

 - Access to state-of-the-art computer hardware.

 ### How to apply:
-​Please send your CV and transcript to Johannes Paetzold (johannes.paetzold@tum.de) and Bastian Wittmann (bastian.wittmann@uzh.ch).
+​Please send your CV and transcript to Johannes Paetzold (johannes.paetzold@tum.de) and Suprosanna Shit (suprosanna.shit@uzh.ch).
 Links to previous work (e.g., your GitHub profile) are highly appreciated.
 ​
 ### References: